nimesha-edirisinghe/react-starter-kit/README.md

 ## 4. Demo Login Credentials

-To sign in to the application during development, use the following credentials:
+To sign in to the application during development, use the following credentials

-Email: admin@gmail.com
+Email: `admin@gmail.com`
-Password: 1Qaz2wsx#
+Password: `1Qaz2wsx#`

 ## 5. Testing

-Run unit tests using [Vitest](https://vitest.dev/):
+Run unit tests using [Vitest](https://vitest.dev/)

 ```bash
 pnpm test